 The Bribe

 would not likely inspire Blu-Ray release, though I could be wrong (hope so).
 Plot turns on postwar concerns, valuable goods sold amongst scrap and salvage, in this case airplane engines, latter valued enough by thieves to justify payoffs and murder.
 Taylor is a federal man who comes within hairbreadth of “selling out,” him by postwar no guarantor for doing right things on screen, Undercurrent and High Wall two so far to darken the Taylor image, plus fact his once-celebrated looks took on almost devilish demeanor, what with widow’s peak more peaked and brows to speak sullen even where words did not.
 G-men were seldom corrupted during the Studio Era, virtually never prior to the war when they were most venerated, but we’re not for sure of Rigby till almost an end.
 Metro must have walked a thin line to get this story passed.
 Leo explored contraband themes a following year with Malaya, again with focus on exotic action, so were third worlds and offshoot islands hotbeds for smuggled goods?
 I began wondering if that junkyard Dana Andrews went to work for in The Best Years of Our Lives might make profitable way selling plane parts offshore and let chump taxpayers get it in the neck per usual, as Charles Laughton colorfully puts it in The Bribe.
 There is history here, as with any noir, if you want to sniff for it.
-Taylor sniffs mostly after Ava Gardner, who here plays variant on “Kitty Collins” from star-making The Killers, singing in bare midriff black attire against smoky cantina backdrop.
-You can regard what Metro does with setting like this and get time's worth, Gardner on hand or not.
+Taylor sniffs mostly after Ava Gardner playing variant on “Kitty Collins” from star-making The Killers, her in bare midriff black attire against smoky cantina backdrop.
+You can admire what Metro does with setting like this and for that alone get time's worth.
 Visuals are the sell with much if majority of noir, and it is this upon which The Bribe excels (Joseph Ruttenberg director of photography).
 There is a Warner Archive DVD that could be improved upon, but still will do for pleasure The Bribe supplies.

 3 Comments: